There are two types of business owners.

 Are you experiencing the chills yet?
 The social landscape presented above identifies just how easily negative reviews can affect your bottom line.

-By utilizing solutions like Catalyst and our Reputation Engagement Suite, you hold the tools in the palm of your hand to receive more positive reviews, and decrease the likelihood of a consumer ever hesitating to visit your business.
+By utilizing our solutions like Reputation Accelerator, Reputation Scorecards, and our Review Response Service, you hold the tools in the palm of your hand to receive more positive reviews, and decrease the likelihood of a consumer ever hesitating to visit your business.